onewelcome/identity-cloud-documentation/docs/oauth-vs-oidc.md

 Other important terms:

 - An OAuth 2.0 "*grant*" is the authorization given (or "granted") to the client by the user.
 Examples of grants are "authorization code" and "client credentials".
 Each OAuth grant has a corresponding flow, explained below.
-- The "*access token*" is issued by the authorization server (Onegini Identity Cloud) in exchange for the grant.
+- The "*access token*" is issued by the authorization server (OneWelcome Identity Cloud) in exchange for the grant.
 - The "*refresh token*" is an optional token that is exchanged for a new access token if the access token has expired.

 The usual OAuth 2.0 grant flow looks like this:

 1. Client requests authorization from the resource owner (usually the user).
-2. If the user gives authorization, the client passes the authorization grant to the authorization server (Onegini Identity Cloud).
+2. If the user gives authorization, the client passes the authorization grant to the authorization server (OneWelcome Identity Cloud).
 3. If the grant is valid, the authorization server returns an access token, possibly alongside a refresh and/or ID token.
 4. The client now uses that access token to access the resource server.

 > **Note:** For a deeper dive into OAuth 2.0, see the [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749).

 At the core of both OAuth 2.0 and its OpenID Connect extension is the authorization server.
 Each authorization server has a unique issuer URI and its own signing key for tokens to keep a proper boundary between security domains.
-In the context of this guide, The Onegini Identity Cloud is your authorization server.
+In the context of this guide, The OneWelcome Identity Cloud is your authorization server.

 The authorization server also acts as an OpenID Connect Provider, which means you can request [ID tokens](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) in addition to [access tokens](https://tools.ietf.org/html/rfc6749#section-1.4) from the authorization server endpoints.